Sitecore/jss/docs/data/routes/docs/nextjs/data-fetching/component-level-data-fetching/en.md

 Let's look at an example of a component with side-effects.

-In  `src/components/ContentBlock.tsx`, we define the `getStaticProps` and `getServerSideProps` functions  to fetch the post we want to render.
+In  `src/components/ContentBlock.tsx`, we define the `getStaticProps` or `getServerSideProps` functions  to fetch the post we want to render.

 We access the data with the help of `useComponentProps` and the `rendering.uid`.

+> In the following example, we show an implementation of both `getStaticProps` and `getServerSideProps`, but you only need to define one of them, depending on the rendering mode you chose.

 ```tsx
 import {